 Q: What is a preference matrix and how do I read one?

 A: A preference matrix is a chart which shows all the data from a given election.
-Unless you are doing a hand count, a matrix is generated automatically and will be available with your election results.
+Unless you are doing a hand count, a matrix can be generated automatically and will usually be available with your election results, depending on the platform.

 Q: When might I need a matrix and why?